Alex Benno

 Alex Benno (2 November 1873 - 2 April 1952) was a Dutch film actor, screenwriter and director of the silent era.
 He appeared in 15 films between 1913 and 1920.

 Career

-Benno, born German in a Jewish family, moved to the Netherlands before directing films himself for the first time in 1919, played small roles in a number of films by other directors, he also acted as a so-called character comedian who had put some of his creations on paper.
+Benno, born German in a Jewish family, moved to the Netherlands before directing films himself for the first time in 1919.
+He played small roles in a number of films by other directors, and acted as a so-called character comedian who had put some of his creations on paper.
 Quite a number of episodes of sheet music show his productivity in this field.